|Student Help / FAQ|

 How do I clear my browser cache?

-What is the difference between a blog and a journal?
+What is the difference between a Blog, a Wiki, and a Journal?

-The "Journal" tool and the "Blog" tool are very similar.
-The blog is a public discussion whereas the Journal tool allows the instructor and the student to communicate privately.
-The student can post messages to the instructor and the instructor can then comment back.
-If the instructor wishes, the journal can be made public but it does not allow other students to comment.
+The Journal tool allows an instructor and a student to communicate privately.
+The student can post Journal Entries regarding course material, the course's level of difficulty, and other matters; the instructor can then reply via comments.
+At the instructor's discretion, the Journal can be made public, but it does not allow other students to comment.

 How do you upload assignments to Blackboard?